Jessica Ann Best (Mezzo-Soprano)

 Best has recorded the new opera, Jane Eyre, on the Naxos label by composer Louis Karchin, singing the roles of Bessie and Mary Rivers.
 Best performed these roles with The Center for Contemporary Opera in October 2017.
 Ms. Best performed the premiere of International Carol Suites by Mark Hayes, a DCINY production at Carnegie Hall in November of 2017.
 Best also premiered the role of Alice Ryley, by Michael Ching, with the Savannah Voice Festival in 2015.

-Ms. Best is beginning a spring tour with Velvet Caravan; an award-winning gypsy-jazz ensemble.
-She returns to The Savannah Music Festival with Velvet Caravan in concert this April and in a co-production with the Savannah Voice Festival; featuring songs of Classical Broadway.
+Ms. Best recently finished a spring tour with Velvet Caravan; an award-winning gypsy-jazz ensemble.
+She returned to The Savannah Music Festival with Velvet Caravan in concert this April and in a co-production with the Savannah Voice Festival; featuring songs of Classical Broadway.

 Best has been a featured artist with The Savannah Music Festival, The Buffalo Philharmonic Orchestra, The Florida Orchestra, and The Rochester Oratorio Society.
 She has performed with The Santa Fe Opera, Opera Tampa, The Center for Contemporary Opera, Gotham Chamber Opera, Nickel City Opera, and Finger Lakes Opera.